 - Understands that implants are not guaranteed to last a lifetime

 How does breast augmentation work?

-The surgery itself takes approximately 1-2 hours and is performed in either a hospital or office setting.
+Breast augmentation surgery takes approximately 1-2 hours and is performed in either a hospital or office setting.
 General anesthesia is used for the majority of breast augmentation patients.

-Depending on the goals for surgery and your anatomy, incisions are made at any of the following locations: breast crease, armpit, belly button or at the bottom of the areola.
-In order to create a pocket for the implant, the surgeon lifts the breast tissue and skin, and then places the implant either above or beneath pectoral muscle, centered just below the nipple.
+Depending on the goals for surgery and your anatomy, incisions are made within the breast crease, armpit, belly button or at the bottom of the areola.
+In order to create a pocket for the implant, the surgeon lifts the breast tissue and skin, and then places the implant either above or beneath the pectoral muscle, centered just below the nipple.
 The incisions are then closed with sutures, and tape and dressings are applied.